manassharma07/Cube_Suite/README.md

 ## About the Developer

-Cube Suite was created by [Your Name], a computational chemist with a passion for developing tools and methods to streamline computational chemistry workflows.
-You can find out more about the developer at [Your Website or LinkedIn Profile].
+Cube Suite was created by [Manas Sharma](https://manas.bragitoff.com), a computational material scientist with a passion for developing tools and methods to streamline computational chemistry workflows.
+You can find out more about the developer at [https://manas.bragitoff.com](https://manas.bragitoff.com).

 ## Acknowledgments